jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 133 Owner liability for moving vehicle offences
 (1) Proceedings for a moving vehicle offence may be taken against any 1 or more of the following persons:whether or not (in the case of a person referred to in paragraph (b) or paragraph (c)) the person is an individual or was the driver or person in charge of the vehicle at the time the alleged offence was committed.
   (a) the person who allegedly committed the offence:
-  (b) a person who, at the time of the alleged offence, was registered as the owner, or 1 of the owners, of the vehicle involved in the offence in a register kept under section 18 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986:
+  (b) a person who, at the time of the alleged offence, was registered as the owner, or one of the owners, of the vehicle involved in the offence in a register kept under section 18 of the Transport (Vehicle and Driver Registration and Licensing) Act 1986:
   (c) a person who, at the time of the alleged offence, was lawfully entitled to possession of the vehicle involved in the offence (whether jointly with any other person or not);—
 (2) In proceedings taken against a person under paragraph (b) or paragraph (c) of subsection (1), it is to be conclusively presumed that—
   (a) the defendant was the driver or person in charge of the vehicle at the time of the alleged offence (whether or not the person is an individual); and accordingly